rogier-stegeman/rkb/README.md

 ln -s ~/[path-to-rkb]/configs/.tmux.conf ~
 ```

+## Content
+### configs
+Contains config files to make working on different machines bearable.

+### dockerfiles
+Contains dockerfiles which can be used as is, but their main purpose is to build containers for the container registry (see later section).

+### knowledge
+Contains the knowledge I've gathered over the years.
+Often contains snippets.

+### notes
+Notes related to this knowledge base in general.

+### scripts
+Contains (generalised) scripts which I use often.

+### shortcuts
+Files with shortcuts because I can't remember them all.

 ## Container Registry
 This Gitlab Project also acts as Docker Container Registry.
 Dockerfiles are stored in `dockerfiles` and images are stored in Gitlab's Container Registry linked to this project.